rjsears/Simulator-Usage-Tracking/README.md

 ## Acknowledgments

 * [Gerrit Grunwald, Mark Crossley](https://github.com/HanSolo/SteelSeries-Canvas) - Steel Series Gauges
+* Node-RED Google Group for all the help with my questions!
 * My amazing family that puts up with all of my coding projects!